Ace the free response questions on your AP Precalculus exam with practice FRQs graded by Kai. Choose your subject below.

 A sinusoidal function describing a physical process is given by $$f(\theta)=5*\sin(\theta-\phi)+2$$.

-Polar Coordinates: Converting and Graphing
+Polar Coordinates and Graphing a Circle

 Polar Interpretation of Periodic Phenomena